afcarl/Adv-Big-Data-Analytics/README.md

   ```python
   documents = sc.wholeTextFiles("Wikipedia-Pages/").values().map(lambda doc: re.split('\W+', doc))
   ```
 7. Now we move onto creating the Term Frequency (TF) for every word in every document.
-This can be done by using the `HashingTF` class from `mllib.feature` package of Spark
+This can be done by using the `HashingTF` class from `mllib.feature` package of Spark.

   ```python
   from pyspark.mllib.feature import HashingTF